When preparing to repay your student loan(s), there is information that is important for you to know. This information would include:

 No, you will receive a separate bill for each of these loan programs.
 The Perkins Loan is campus-based and administered at UCLA by the Loan Collections Office.
 Affiliated Computer Services, Inc. (ACS) on behalf of UCLA will bill you for your Perkins Loan(s).
 Non-campus-based Direct/Stafford Loans are handled by a loan (or billing) servicer assigned by the Federal government, such as Sallie Mae.
 Your assigned loan servicer will bill you for your Direct/Stafford Loans.

 When your grace period expires, payment is due.
 In order to suspend your payments, the school where you obtained your Perkins Loan(s), as well as the loan servicer of your Direct/Stafford Loan(s), must receive verification of your enrollment.
-Please see the publication Bruin Dollars and $ense How To File a Deferment for more details.
+Please see the Bruin Dollars and $ense How To File a Deferment page for more details.
 If in the mean time you are still unable to pay, please contact your servicer(s) directly to inquire about deferment options.

 Procedures for filing a student deferment for campus-based loans differ from procedures for non-campus-based loans.
 For campus-based loans, acquire a deferment form from the school where you obtained the loan; for non-campus-based loans, please contact your loan servicer for instructions.
-See the publication Bruin Dollars and $ense How To File a Deferment for more details on how to complete the process.
+See the Bruin Dollars and $ense How To File a Deferment page for more details on how to complete the process.

 You may request a forbearance, an unemployment deferment, or an economic hardship deferment to obtain a temporary cessation of your payments.
 Contact the holder of your loan(s).
 The loan holder will determine your eligibility.